How Do You Prevent Water Ingress Through Vertical Cladding?

 - Damp odour

 If your home or building has timber vertical cladding, you need to pay extra attention.
-Timber is not water-proof; this means there is an increased chance of water ingress can take place, in order to prevent this, there are certain rules to be kept in mind.
+Timber is not water-proof; this means there is an increased chance of water ingress.
+In order to prevent this, there are certain rules to be kept in mind.

-- The first thing is that you need to cover the wall properly with a waterproof material.
-This needs to be done meticulously so that any water can drain out easily.
+- Firstly, you need to cover the wall properly with a waterproof material.
+This needs to be done meticulously so that any water can drain easily.

 - Secondly, you need to make sure that there is enough air circulation behind the cladding.
-This is important to dry up water, in case there is a leakage.
-Vertical cladding built with a slight ventilation gap at the back will help prevent this from happening.
+This allows water to air dry if there is a leakage.
+Vertical cladding built with a slight ventilation gap behind it will allow the area to dry.
 Additionally, running a silicone bead down each side is also a great idea to prevent further water ingress.